Click

 worked out the basic rules of geology.
 His "principles"

-included: horizontal deposition of strata; inclusions (fossils
+included: horizontal deposition of strata; inclusions

-and artifacts) existed independently before being surrounded by the
+and artifacts) existed independently before being surrounded by

-matter of the strata -- they didn't grow inside the stone layers; lower
+matter of the strata -- they didn't grow inside the stone layers;

-strata existed before higher strata (unless they had obviously been
+strata existed before higher strata (unless they had obviously

-inverted.
+inverted).
 Without Steno there would be no geology or

 palaeontology.